 I’m not sure why EA decided to show Battlefield V the way they showed it.
 At its own press conference, we got a multiplayer hype trailer that, despite looking cool, didn’t give us any context for the new modes, gameplay changes, or feel of the game.
 Then at the Microsoft press conference, we got another trailer that was a quick hitter on one of the stories we’ll see in the single-player campaign.
 After the show, a bunch of YouTubers put out gameplay videos where they talked about what they had played and some of the minutia.

 If EA wants to use influencers for its marketing, fine.
 I tend to think the YouTuber video advertising stuff is kind of slimy because there still aren’t great FCC guidelines, but that’s a rant for another day.
 What’s weird is that they still barely showed anything at E3, which is when they have guaranteed millions of eyes on Battlefield V, which is releasing in just a few months.
 All that aside, I’m liking what I’ve seen of Battlefield V. The new modes and scale of the game seem awesome, and I love the exaggerated WWII vibe.
 I just wish I didn’t have to work to actually find that content.

 Phil Spencer and Microsoft have been teasing a new Battletoads game for what feels like years at this point.
 Now, it’s finally happening.
-Just like everyone else, I have fond memories of banging my head against the infamous sewer level, which was made even worse when playing with friends.
+I have fond memories of banging my head against the infamous sewer level, just like everyone else.
+It was even worse when playing with friends.